 Just double the recipe so it’s enough for the larger tin.

 And it’s naturally vegan and gluten-free!
-My idea of the perfect birthday cake Hopes you like it as much as I!
+My idea of the perfect birthday cake Hopes you like it as much as I do!
 Speaking of, I might go eat another slice right now.

 - 3 medium mangoes, peeled and cut into chunks